saikou-h/poorman-job-application-tracker/README.md

 ## What I have to say
 Sorry I didn't have the luxury of time making this a fancy one.
 I need to spend my energy looking for my next job to keep the food on the table for my family.
+Please feel free to improve this at your own will.
 Good luck to all of ourselves.
 We will not lose and we will have our triumph!